sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 <span style="color: brown">Plot → Component ERP image</span>
 (calling the [pop_erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_erpimage.m) function).

-This function works exactly as the one we used for plotting channel ERP images, but instead of visualizing activity at one electrode, the function here plots the activation of one component.
+This function works the same as the one we used for plotting channel ERP images, but instead of visualizing activity at one electrode, the function here plots the activation of one component.